 SOUTHERN COLLEGE OF OPTOMETRY

-The resident will experience a unique opportunity to develop proficiency in developmental vision, binocular vision, and rehabilitative vision therapy.
+The resident will experience a unique opportunity to develop proficiency in developmental vision, binocular vision, and rehabilitative vision therapy and pediatrics.
 Merging principles in cognitive visual neuroscience with human factors in private practice, the post-graduate clinician will acquire the skills needed to excel in education, research, and patient care.

-Objective: The resident will develop proficiency in the delivery of eye and vision care, principally directed toward vision therapy and vision rehabilitation.
+Objective: The resident will develop proficiency in the delivery of eye and vision care, principally directed toward vision therapy and vision rehabilitation and pediatrics.